 Back at Ashton Park at Moss Vale, a book on lemons changed my life! – well, at least sent me along a new and fascinating path.

-Our daughter gave us renowned garden-specialist Helena Atlee’s book ‘The Land Where Lemons Grow’ for a recent Xmas, and I devoured it (and some of the fantastic historic recipes in it) in a couple of sittings – and promptly started to search for Bergamots, Chinottos, troyo and yuzu limes, blood oranges, and anything else I could find now I understood the history of each historic and ancient variety.
+Our daughter gave us renowned garden-specialist Helena Atlee’s book ‘The Land Where Lemons Grow’ for a recent Xmas.
+I devoured it (and some of the fantastic historic recipes in it) in a couple of sittings.
+And I promptly started to search for Bergamots, Chinottos, troyo and yuzu limes, blood oranges, and anything else I could find now I understood the history of each historic and ancient variety.

 I wanted to make my own lemoncello and chinotto, and to try to recreate some of the artisanal products described in the book.